 When should I wear a face covering or mask?

-Wabash requires everyone to wear masks when on campus, when around others, and in high-traffic places.
+Wabash requires everyone to wear masks when on campus.
+To be clear, everyone should wear a mask at all times when they can't be at least six feet away from others.
 Simply wearing a mask is not enough; members of the Wabash community are asked to watch a short YouTube video about mask hygiene.

 The faculty were given face shields.
 Can I use them in place of a face mask?

-Face shields reduce inhalation of aerosols and droplets, prevent people from touching their faces, are easier to wear correctly, and allow for lip reading (https://jamanetwork.com/journals/jama/fullarticle/2765525).
+Face shields reduce inhalation of aerosols and droplets, prevent people from touching their faces, are easier to wear correctly, and allow for lip reading.
 This last concern is especially relevant in the classroom for instructors.
 However, the CDC provided updated guidance on July 16, 2020 that does not recommend face shields for "normal everyday activities or as a substitute for masks."
 Faculty may choose to use them while lecturing if they are able to maintain at least six feet of distance from students and/or have concerns about students’ ability to process their professor’s speaking from behind a mask.
-We are investigating masks with clear panels.

 The College measured every classroom to determine the appropriate number of students for each, while maintaining safe physical distance.
 Some classes are being taught in a “hy-flex” fashion, which allows some students to attend in person and others in a virtual format.
 A few classes are being taught at times other than the normal 8:00 a.m. to 4:00 p.m. schedule.
 An additional five minutes has been added to the passing times on MWF to allow for clearing and cleaning of a classroom before the next class enters.